TritonDataCenter/containerpilot/documentation/23-triton/README.md

 ##### `GetStatus GET /status`

-This API will expose the state of all services associated with thisContainerPilot instance as seen by ContainerPilot.
+This API will expose the state of all services associated with this ContainerPilot instance as seen by ContainerPilot.
 The API endpoint also reports the dependencies of each service.

 *Example Response*